luofan18/jekyll-now/_posts/2017-4-21-Policy-Gradient-in-Reinforcement-Learning.md

 ### Advanced Policy Update - Constrain Policy Update with KL Divergence

 Because we use the value function trained on the old policy to predict the value of the new policy, we are introducing some bias, to ensure that our policy does not change too much.
 We can constrain the step size of policy update.
-When we find we made a big change to the policy, the decrease the step size.
+When we find we made a big change to the policy, we decrease the step size.
 If the change is small, we increase the step size.
 A measurement of this change is KL divergence between our old policy and our updated policy.
 The formula to compute the KL divergence between two probability distribution is

 $$ KL(p_1(x), p_2(x)) = \int{p_1(x)\log p_1(x)} - \int{p_1(x)\log p_2(x)}$$